MVPWorkshop/rancici/README.md

 ## Usage

-Check [contracts](./contracts/README.md) and [client](./client/readme.md) sections for detailed information on how to setup and run the project.
+Check [Contracts](./contracts/README.md) and [Client](./client/readme.md) sections for detailed information on how to setup and run the project.

 ## Controls

-For Cli battle commands and controls look at [Battle Steps Commands](./contracts/README.md#battle-steps-commands-localy)
+For CLI battle commands and controls look at [Battle Steps Commands](./contracts/README.md#battle-steps-commands-localy).

 ## Further Directions